 Embrace of deism

 Darwin was not a Christian during his middle and later life.
-His rejection of Christianity was twofold: firstly he rejected Christianity because of the so called “problem of evil.”
+He swayed away from Christianity because of the so called “problem of evil.”
 He could not reconcile the existence of a personal God with the death of his daughter or with the suffering he witnessed in the natural world.
-But his belief in a creative power that sets the universe in motion was maintained in some form throughout his life.
-In 1860 he confirmed his belief in a creative intelligence in a letter to the Harvard biologist Asa Gray:
+But his belief in a creative power which set the universe in motion was maintained in some form throughout his life.
+In 1860 he confirmed his belief in a creative intelligence in a letter to Asa Gray:

 “I cannot anyhow be contented to view this wonderful universe, and especially the nature of man, and to conclude that everything is the result of brute force.
 I am inclined to look at everything as resulting from designed laws, with the details, whether good or bad, left to the working out of what we call chance.
 Not that this notion at all satisfies me.
 I find that the whole subject is just too profound for the human intellect.
 A dog might as well speculate on the mind of Newton.”